-(a) ideally the counselling room should:

-- i. be well lit and ventilated, and preferably have window(s)have a temperature that is set at a comfortable level for both counsellor and client. - ii. have the exit easily accessible to the client should they choose to avail themselves of it - iii. provide for confidentiality while allowing the client to feel safe - iv. have within it a comfortable open space between the counsellor and the client, insofar as the work environment allows. - (b) In terms of ethics, a failure to provide such an environment could be seen as leading to a breach of:
+- (a) ideally the counselling room should: - i.
+Be well lit and ventilated and preferably have window(s); - ii.
+Have a temperature that is set at a comfortable level for both Counsellor and client; - iii.
+Have the exit easily accessible to the client, should they choose to avail themselves of it; - iv.
+Provide for confidentiality while allowing the client to feel safe; - v.
+Have within it a comfortable open space between the Counsellor and the client: insofar as the work environment allows. - (b) In terms of ethics, a failure to provide such an environment could be seen as leading to a breach of 4.2(a)i: depending upon the effect of the counselling environment both physically and emotionally upon the client. . .

-3.2 (a) i "Counsellors must take all reasonable steps to ensure that the client does not suffer physical, emotional or psychological harm during counselling sessions."
+"Counsellors must take all reasonable steps to ensure that the client does not suffer physical, emotional, or psychological harm during counselling sessions or as an outcome of counselling sessions."